pinecone-io/terraform-provider-pinecone/docs/data-sources/index.md

 - `host` (String) The URL address where the index is hosted.
 - `id` (String) Index identifier
 - `metric` (String) Index metric
+- `tags` (Map of String) Custom user tags added to an index.
+Keys must be 80 characters or less.
+Values must be 120 characters or less.
+Keys must be alphanumeric, '', or '-'.
+Values must be alphanumeric, ';', '@', '', '-', '.', '+', or ' '.
+To unset a key, set the value to be an empty string.

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`